RoiShabi/cpu-perf-docs/mem-reorder.md

     }
 }
 ```
-This code is very expansive, because we request accessing `external_index` a lot. \
+This code is very expansive, because we interact with the memory address of `external_index` a lot.
-What can the compiler do?
+What can a compiler do?
 It can replace `external_index` with CPU register, like that
 ```C
 void fill_zero(int *arr, int size, int *external_index) {